ReleaseStandard/hints/docker/rescue-crashed-container.md

 ```
 [same here](https://bbs.archlinux.org/viewtopic.php?id=206379)

-The solution to this is to remove tc.log files (ex: with docker exec rm tc.log).
+The solution to this is to remove tc.log files (ex: with docker exec rm tc.log).<br />
 Unfortunately, docker exec needs a running container, which is not the case here.<br />

 ## The solution